AndikaV2/FF-Project-Mod/README.md

 # FF Project Injector

-FF Project Injector is a powerful tool designed to enhance your gaming experience in Free Fire with the following features:
+FF Project Injector is a powerful tool designed to enhance your gaming experience with the following features:

 - **ESP Full**: A feature that allows you to see enemies, loot, and other important objects through walls or obstacles.
 - **Aimbot**: Automatically aims at your enemies, ensuring accurate shots and a better chance of winning.